citp/privacy-policy-historical/n/na/nau/naukri.com.md

 'Info Edge India Limited' reserves the right to update, change or modify this policy at any time.
 The policy shall come to effect from the date of such update, change or modification.

-**Disclaimer** Info Edge India Ltd does not store or keep credit card data in a location that is accessible via the Internet.
-Once a credit card transaction has been completed, all credit card data is moved off-line only to ensure that the data/credit card information received is not accessible to anyone after completion of the on-line transaction and to ensure the maximum security.
-Info Edge India Ltd uses the maximum care as is possible to ensure that all or any data / information in respect of electronic transfer of money does not fall in the wrong hands.
+**Disclaimer** Info Edge India Limited uses the maximum care as is possible to ensure that all or any data / information in respect of electronic transfer of money does not fall in the wrong hands.
+For completing online transactions involving payments a user is directed to a secured payment gateway, Info Edge India Ltd does not store or keep financial data such as credit card numbers/passwords/PINs etc "Personal Account Related Information".
+Since the transaction happens on a third party network not controlled by Info Edge India Limited, once an online transaction has been completed, the Personal Account Related Information is not accessible to anyone at Info Edge (India) Limited after completion of the on-line transaction at the payment gateway, this ensures maximum security.

-Info Edge India Ltd shall not be liable for any loss or damage sustained by reason of any disclosure (inadvertent or otherwise) of any information concerning the user's account and / or information relating to or regarding online transactions using credit cards / debit cards and / or their verification process and particulars nor for any error, omission or inaccuracy with respect to any information so disclosed and used whether or not in pursuance of a legal process or otherwise.
+Info Edge India Limited shall not be liable for any loss or damage sustained by reason of any disclosure (inadvertent or otherwise) of any information concerning the user's account and / or information relating to or regarding online transactions using credit cards / debit cards and / or their verification process and particulars nor for any error, omission or inaccuracy with respect to any information so disclosed and used whether or not in pursuance of a legal process or otherwise.

 **Contact Information** 'Info Edge India Limited' welcomes your comments regarding this privacy statement at the contact address given at the website.
 Should there be any concerns about contravention of this Privacy Policy, 'Info Edge India Limited' will employ all commercially reasonable efforts to address the same.